SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 91,exceeding the 80 score
 cut-off.
-The Z-score is within the range of scores found for native proteins of similar size, and like Intimin, the CsgA model’s Z-score is not around one.
+The Z-score is within the range of scores found for native proteins of similar size, and like Intimin, the CsgA model's Z-score is not around one.

 The Lacto tag 1 protein complex is a good model that fulfills 4 out of 5 quantitative parameters.
-CsgA’s
+CsgA's
 Ramachandran plot displays a well enough distribution in favored regions: 83.1% of residues are in the core regions,
 15.2% are in the allowed regions, 1.5% are in the general regions and 0.2% in